 Use the description section to include keywords customers will search for when looking for products.
 Always make sure to include links to purchase products or contact the business to request the product.

 If you are looking for a quick way to build an inexpensive website, Google is happy to oblige.
 One caution you may want to consider before going this route is that this choice means all your digital advertising is in one basket other than social media.

-A Google website is a bare minimum web page.
+A Google website is a bare minimum web page, and even they admit Google Sites are not good for SEO.
 It will give you a web presence, but it will also limit any opportunities to dive into marketing strategies such as blogging, backlinking, and developing email marketing lists with special offers.
 You also won’t be able to connect web stories or videos.

 Edits and Updates

 When a company moves and changes its physical address, adds a service, or wants to refine service areas, it’s vital to update the incorrect business information on a Google Business Profile.
 Changes won’t happen immediately and may require additional verification with manual approval.

 Warning: Third Party Information Will Show Up on a GBP

 How Google sources business information

 Google is transparently stating that they are pulling information about businesses from third-party sources.
 This means that inaccurate data can appear on a GBP at any time.

 There are four main sources of information on most business listings: